adamslab-ub/Getting-Set-Up/Windows Guides/WSL_Bitcraze_Cfclient_Setup.md

 This step will allow you to connect with bitcraze devices such as the crazyradio through usb without being root.
 Go to [Bitcraze's article on USB permissions](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/installation/usb_permissions/) and follow all the steps there.

-Since we are using WSL, the usb be devices will not work by default.
-Getting usb devices working properly in the WSL environment will be covered in the [usbip setup guide]().
+Since we are using WSL, the usb devices will not work by default.
+Getting usb devices working properly in the WSL environment will be covered in the [usbipd setup guide](USBIPD_Setup.md).
 Proceed to the next step and make sure to go to that guide after completing this tutorial.

 ## Step 5: Install cfclient from pip3